 Ten minutes later he turned smartly inside the box to complete his third hat-trick in this competition already this season and his 22nd goal in total to make the score 4-2.

 Golborne refused to give up and with 10 minutes remaining pulled a goal back from a corner when their number five found himself unmarked to head home.

 Despite this, the Hesketh Bank defence held firm for the remainder of the game to ensure a place in the quarter-finals which will be on November 17 at home to Premier Division side Eagley (kick off 2pm).

 Before then, it is back to league action and a long trip to Barrow to face Hawcoat Park on Saturday.

 The week after they entertain Blackburn side Mill Hill St Peter’s at the Centenary Sports Ground.
 All matches now kick off at 2pm until February.

-FOR up to date details check out the website www.heskethbankafc.co.uk
+FOR further details check out the website www.heskethbankafc.co.uk